agilehands/jackfruit/README.md

 A multi tenant Node.JS framework, took some inspiration from Grails.

 _**Disclaimer**_:
-It has no intention to be a replacement for Express or other frameworks.
+1. It has no intention to be a replacement for Express or other frameworks.
 It has no intention to be a highly configurable modular framework, instead generalization and abstraction is kept as minimum as possible.
+2. It is **_Stateless_** i.e. no session handling is implemented and neither there is any plan for it.

 ## Tutorial
 1. Start the server as: node `index.js`, define port in the index.js